Ajithzx123/Alea_verify_task/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Personal Details
+Name: Prasidhi Premadas.
+Designation : Flutter Developer.
+Native: Kerala(Palakkad).
+present office name: Techraven(bengaluru).

+App Dtails
+1.why i choose this name?
+A.Combining "alea" (Latin for chance) and "verify," ensuring the verification of chance-based numbers.
+2.Which statemanagment used in this project?
+A.GETX statemanagment (getx dependency added).